 My story had a “happy” ending but it is not so for many women suffering from breast cancer.

-I dedicate my story to my grandmothers – Francis Burgher and Elizabeth Norman, to my cousin Samantha is battling the disease, and to my colleague Lana who is half way through her series of chemotherapy and will conquer.
+I dedicate my story to my grandmothers – Francis Burgher and Elizabeth Norman, to my cousin Samantha and to my colleague Lana who have conquered!
+Cancer can be beaten.